 GPS coordinates of the visitor’s center parking lot are 36.818034, -111.634117

-Marble Canyon, Arizona is located just below the Glen Canyon Dam and extends about 60 miles down the Colorado River until the confluence of the Little Colorado River.
+Marble Canyon is located just below the Glen Canyon Dam in northern Arizona, and extends about 60 miles down the Colorado River until the confluence of the Little Colorado River.
 The canyon is situated about 40 miles south of Page, Arizona, and approximately 2 hours north of Flagstaff.
+While Marble Canyon is situated close to Glen Canyon Dam, it is still an hour’s drive south of the neighboring attraction.

 To get to Marble Canyon, visitors can drive from Page or Flagstaff and follow the signs to the Glen Canyon National Recreation Area.
 The best place to start your visit to Marble Canyon would be at the Navajo Bridge Interpretive Center in Lee’s Ferry, which located right beside the Navajo Bridge on US Highway 89A as it crosses the Colorado River.